svalinn/DAGMC/doc/tools/index.rst

 ::
    prompt%> mbconvert <dagmc.h5m> <dagmc.stl>

-It is often the case that DAGMC models to contain so many triangles that it is prohibitively slow to plot such a model even in
-Visit or Paraview, in such a case it has proven useful to extract the faceted curves from the file and plot those.
+It is often the case that DAGMC models contain so many triangles that it is prohibitively slow to plot such a model even in Visit or Paraview, in such a case it has proven useful to extract the faceted curves from the file and plot those.
 This can be achieved with,
 ::